justrach/dartivemon/README.md

-dartivemon fe: Runs Flutter app. dartivemon be <filename>: Watches and runs Dart backend file. dartivemon <filename>: Watches and runs Dart file.
+dartivemon fe: Runs Flutter app. dartivemon be <filename>: Watches and runs Dart backend file. dartivemon <filename>: Watches and runs Dart file. dartivemon --version: Displays the current version of Dartivemon.
 ```
 You can also display the help message with -help command:
 `dartivemon -help`